steve1281/kubernetes_tutorial/README.md

 # kubernetes_tutorial

 Used VirtualBox to set up a Ubuntu 20.04 Desktop for the purposes of learning some kerbnetes.
+(and flask, helm and swagger/openapi just sort of happened)

 ## notes
 ```